peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 })
 ```

-That looks better but let’s take it a step further.
+That looks better but you can take it a step further.
 Since `getDataFromAPI` takes a single argument, you can use it to map over an array of resources to fetch.

 ```js
 const apiBaseUrl = 'https://api.myapp.com/api/v1'